Skip to content

 Cybersecurity · Luxembourg

-Cybersecurity regulation in Luxembourg (2026)
+Cybersecurity law in Luxembourg: NIS2 compliance (2026)

 Comprehensive lawLaw of 5 May 2026 on measures to ensure a high level of cybersecurity (transposing EU Directive 2022/2555, 'NIS2'); supervised by the Institut Luxembourgeois de Régulation (ILR), with the CSSF as competent authority for the financial sector and the Haut-Commissariat à la Protection nationale (HCPN) as strategic coordinator and single point of contact.Country index 90 · A+